Realizing Resource Recycling

 Promoting Efforts Based on the Resource Recycling Policy

-For Vision 2030, SEKISUI CHEMICAL Group will strategically expand its businesses in four domains and double sales volume through solving social issues, aiming to achieve a sustainable society and corporate growth.
-In these business domains, we believe plastics will continue to be an important material.
+For Vision 2030, SEKISUI CHEMICAL Group will strategically expand its businesses in four domains and double sales volume through social problem-solving, aiming to achieve a sustainable society and corporate growth.
+In these business areas, we believe plastics will continue to be an important material.
 Up until now, in the production process, we have continually made efforts year after year to reduce the amount of waste generated, using waste per unit of production as an indicator for these efforts.
 In addition, we have carried out for example internal recycling to reuse wood scraps and other waste materials generated and implemented processing for reuse of resources including energy when disposing of materials as waste.

 Within these life cycles, we believe that innovation at the product design stage is important for driving the promotion of resource circulation.
 By designing new products and revising the various processes for existing products, we are promoting initiatives for innovation that will accelerate resource circulation.